 While verbal aggression can be tolerated, physical aggression should never be ignored.
 Make sure you protect yourself and/or others who could be harmed.
 Remove items that could be used as weapons.
 Call your physician immediately and, if it’s an emergency, call 911 for help.
 It is sometimes necessary to have an individual hospitalized if aggressive behavior is consistent or dangerous.
 However, if it’s not dangerous or overly aggressive, restraining them will likely only increase their anxiety.

 As stated before, individuals with dementia may reside in their own realm of reality.
-They might accommodate for gaps in their memory with false stories that only make sense to them.
+They might compensate for gaps in their memory with false stories that only make sense to them.
 Because of their false beliefs (delusions), it is not unusual for them to become paranoid.
 They may believe that you are poisoning them, keeping them captive, or may not even be who you say you are.
 While a natural reaction might be to tell them that they are wrong, that is not always the best reaction.
 Do not take offense, do not argue, and let them tell you what they are thinking.
 No matter how incredulous their story may be, acknowledge what they are saying without judgment in a simple, straightforward way.
 Remember, what they are experiencing is real to them.
 Try not to take these paranoid delusions personally.

 People in the later stages of dementia may have hallucinatiions.
 Hallucinations are the perception of something that doesn’t exist.
 They may hear voices, or see things that are not there, or they may be convinced of an odor undetected by anyone else.
 Some hallucinations can be frightening, and others might involve ordinary visions of people, objects, or experiences from their past.
 Declining vision, limited depth perception, and the misinterpretation of a color can be frightening and contribute to hallucinations.
 Patterns and designs can be disorienting and distorted perception can cause confusion, for example leading someone to bump into an object and insist it was a person.
 Medications and pain may also be a cause.